Tokyo Disneyland and Tokyo DisneySea

 Space Ranger Spin (which first opened in Florida in 1998), Astro Blasters is a video-game-inspired attraction based

 on the Disney/Pixar film Toy Story 2.
+Also debuting in the park's Adventureland is the show Minnie Oh!
+Minnie.

 On this day, the last of 337 concrete beams completes the 6-mile long monorail